 This is one of the most common ways of venturing into the physical world.
 It is basically a temporary sales outlet to supplement your online business.
 It is a wonderful idea as it offers a relatively low cost way to explore adding an additional revenue stream.
 The idea is to make flash appearances and get customers you couldn’t reach before.

 Perhaps the most important factor to be mindful of while planning the opening of a pop-up store is the location.
 The location must be right for the business to succeed.
 The need is to be able to identify the areas or locations that your potential customers are most likely to frequent ie areas where you can match your product with the personality of the customer.

-Otherwise, you could be looking at renting a small commercial space in an area with a good footfall.
+Otherwise, you could be looking at renting a small commercial space in an area with a good football.
 It is crucial that the location provides access to the right demographic and foot traffic.
-For example, if you are selling festive goodies, a holiday shopping bazar is a perfect spot for your pop up store.
+For example, if you are selling festive goodies, a holiday shopping bazaar is a perfect spot for your pop up store.

 Advantages of Such Mixing of Sales Channels

 The ability to physically touch and feel the products before purchase makes the shopping experience more engaging for the customers.
 Basically it helps in Increased brand awareness through the human touch that often doesn’t translate online and creates a more rounded and holistic shopping experience.

 Can be the perfect testing ground for the viability of a new product

 Pop up stores are a great way to check out the viability of a new product.
 It gives you the opportunity to meet your customers face to face, getting real-time feedback on how it can be improved.
 The learning out of this experience can be tremendous.
 Such feedback can also be collected online but is of course faster in the case of the physical store.

 The physical presence will also allow you to demonstrate and educate customers about your product.

 Gives you more visibility and helps grow your customer base